 Ricardo Navarro founded the Salvadoran Center for Appropriate Technology (CESTA) to address his country's critical environmental and social needs.
-El Salvador's protracted civil war hurt the environment to such an extent that it is now the most degraded country in the Western Hemisphere after Haiti.
+El Salvador's protracted civil war hurt the environment to such an extent that it was once considered to be one of the most degraded countries in the western hemisphere.

-In Guazapa, a region that was bombed heavily with napalm, CESTA is working with young people to create a living monument to peace.
-The goal is to rejuvenate the barren environment by planting a tree for every person who died during the war.
+In Guazapa, a region that was bombed heavily with napalm, CESTA worked closely with young people to create a living monument to peace.
+The goal was to rejuvenate the barren environment by planting a tree for every person who died during the war.
 Over 65,000 fruit bearing and medicinal trees have been planted in this "Forest of Reconciliation."

 Navarro has been outspoken on a number of national issues including waste trafficking.
 On national television in 1993, he successfully condemned a proposal to transfer old tires from New Orleans to El Salvador where they were to be burned.
-Navarro has been leading an initiative to save El Espino, one of the few forested areas left near the capital, San Salvador, and an important source of the city's water.
-He has asked the legislative assembly to declare the forest, which local politicians want to turn into a housing development, a protected zone.
-Development in El Espino forest has been put on hold.
-Navarro has received numerous death threats because of his work.
+Navarro also led an initiative to save El Espino, one of the few forested areas left near the capital, San Salvador, and an important source of the city's water.
+He asked the legislative assembly to declare the forest, which local politicians wanted to turn into a housing development, a protected zone.
+Development in El Espino forest was put on hold.
+Navarro received numerous death threats because of his work.

 Watch in high resolution on YouTube.